FUNDAMENTAL PRINCIPLES OF THE GROUP

 Key figures and early indicators used by corporate controlling

 We regularly use simulation scenarios to assess the success of our business.
-Important early indicators include assets under management, which reflect developments in the wealth management area, brokered new business in the field of old-age provision, and the portfolio of non-life insurance contracts, as these three areas represent a significant portion of commission income.
+Important early indicators include assets under management, which reflect developments in the wealth management segment, brokered new business in old-age provision, and the portfolio of non-life insurance contracts, as these three areas represent a significant portion of commission income.

 Keeping consultant turnover low

-Our objective is not only to win over the best consultants in the industry to our business model, but also to keep them loyal to our company in the long term.
-We therefore continually monitor our employee turnover rate and aim for a low annual turnover rate for self-employed consultants of no more than around 10%.
+Our objective is not only to win over the best consultants in the industry to our business model, but also to ensure their long-term loyalty to the Company.
+We therefore continually monitor our employee turnover rate and aim for an annual turnover rate for self-employed consultants of around 10%.